bigkorupto/mammad-kabiri-uniqa/README.md

 # The Strange Case of Mammad Kabiri @ Uniqa Software Service

 "You are fired!", said the letter delivered by postal mail.
-Mammad Kabiri - the Department head and chief of no-container services has'nt called since the beginning of the first corona lockdown in March and the closing of the office.
+Mammad Kabiri - the Department head and chief of no-container services - hasn't called since the beginning of the first corona lockdown in March and the closing of the office.

 "Call Mammad Kabiri", said the letter,